tcs211/AI_EEEG_REPORT/readme.md

 ### Note on Language Support

 The `--lang` parameter accepts languages supported by the configured LLM models.
 Language availability and quality may vary depending on the specific LLM model being used.
-Please refer to the documentation of your configured LLM providers (Google PaLM, Anthropic Claude, OpenAI) for detailed language support information.
+Please refer to the documentation of your configured LLM providers (Google Gemini, Anthropic Claude, OpenAI) for detailed language support information.

 ## Code Attribution